Shanzay2000/CS-437-Project/README.md

 **Data split:**
 - Labeled: Roboflow + KhomarDas Annotated → supervised loss on ground-truth boxes
-- Unlabeled: KhomarDas Unannotated + Gichioda → unsupervised loss on teacher pseudo-labels
+- Unlabeled: KhomarDas Unannotated + GichioDas → unsupervised loss on teacher pseudo-labels

 **How it works:**
 - The **teacher** is an identical copy of the student whose weights are never directly trained.
 Instead they track the student via Exponential Moving Average (EMA, decay=0.9996), making the teacher more stable and reliable than the student at any given step.